-Further, if you are a manager, acting as the representative of the company, the answer to whether you can record your workplace conversations with your subordinates changes, as privacy legislation impacts how employers collect, use and disclose the personal information of their employees.
+If you are a manager or acting as the representative of the company, the answer to whether you can record your workplace conversations with your subordinates changes, as privacy legislation impacts how employers collect, use and disclose the personal information of their employees.

-Depending on your province of employment, and depending on whether your employer is a provincially or federally regulated employer, a provincial privacy act or the federal Personal Information Protection and Electronic Documents Act addresses the collection, use and disclosure of personal employee information.
+Depending on which province you work in and whether your employer is a provincially or federally regulated employer, a provincial privacy act or the federal Personal Information Protection and Electronic Documents Act addresses the collection, use and disclosure of personal employee information.

-For example, while it may seem that a recorded conversation with an employee about their workplace performance fits nicely within the exceptions under section 15 of the Alberta Personal Information Protection Act, when employers collect, use and disclose employee personal information (which includes recorded conversations with them) the employer must first inform the employee of what information is collected and how it is going to be used or disclosed.
-Therefore, if conversations with employees may be recorded as part of the performance management program or as part of an investigation process, then the employer must advise the employees that they may record conversations with them, what those recordings will be used for and identify who the employee can speak to about the recordings.
+For example, it may seem that a recorded conversation with an employee about their workplace performance fits within the exceptions under section 15 of the Alberta Personal Information Protection Act.
+However, when employers collect, use and disclose an employee’s personal information (which includes recorded conversations), the employer must first inform the employee of what information was collected and how it will be used or disclosed.
+Therefore, if conversations with employees may be recorded as part of the performance management program or an investigation process, then the employer must advise the employees that they may record conversations with them, what those recordings will be used for and identify who the employee can speak to about the recordings.
 Furthermore, the reasons for gathering that information in that way must be reasonable.

-Finally, the common-law tort of “intrusion upon seclusion” has been recognized in Canada by the Ontario Court of Appeal in Jones v Tsige1 ("Tsige") where the Court outlined the elements of the tort as follows:
+Finally, the Ontario Court of Appeal has recognized common-law tort of “intrusion upon seclusion” in Jones v Tsige1 (Tsige) where the Court outlined the elements of the tort as follows:

 - an unauthorized intrusion;

 - that the intrusion was highly offensive to the reasonable person;